 |Total||$ 408.00||$ 777.50||$ 1,012.25|

-Note: You don’t have to record your earnngs to provide income reports.
-Most reports are likely fake, and affiliates use them to increase sales.
+Note: You don’t have to record your earnings to publish income reports on your website.
+Most reports are likely fakes, and affiliates use them to increase sales and hype up themselves.

 - Promote the best merchants, programs, and products